anupam-singh153/Real-Time-Seat-Assurance-System/README.md

 ![Student Dashboard Screenshot](screenshots/student_dashboard.png)

 *(If you have actual screenshots, place them in a `/screenshots` folder and replace the image file names above.)*

----

-## Important Notes
-- Make sure your local MySQL database is running and matches the schema provided in the project.
-- If using external APIs or third-party services, ensure they are properly configured (API keys, if any).
-- Keep your GitHub repository public or **accessible** during the evaluation period.

----

-✅ **GitHub Repository Link (to submit):** [Insert your GitHub link here]